GradedJestRisk/batch-queries-postgresql/architecture-implications/components/cache/implementation.md

 GROUP BY b.isdirty
 ```

-`big-table` now in cache, all buffer dirty BUT not all buffer in cache
+`big-table` now in cache, all buffer dirty BUT not all buffer in cache.
 ```postgresql
 SELECT
     b.isdirty,